 Arachnophobia is among the most common human fears.
 Spiders spin their webs any place they dare, including inside your home.
 There is little worse than waking up to find a spider nearby or coming upon one in a crawl space.
-If you and your home have an issue with spiders, refer to these tips to reclaim your home.
+If you and your home have an issue with a spider infestation, refer to these tips to reclaim your home.
 This post will discuss the best way to kill spiders in your home without touching them!

 Check outside your house as well.
-Look for rocks, wood, compost piles, or anything that might be appealing to an arthropod.
+Look for rocks, wood, compost piles, or anything that might appeal to an arthropod.
 Remove clutter from your shed, garage, and crawl spaces.
 If you have a garden, they are likely to relocate to it.

 The next thing to do is make your home less inviting to these eight-legged arthropods.
 Vacuum your home thoroughly and regularly.
 This removes webs, egg sacs, as well as spiders themselves.
 No spider will survive the trip up a vacuum cleaner.

 Another great way to get rid of spiders is to eliminate their food supply.
 Spiders eat other bugs.
-Take the time to eliminate other pests before zeroing in on the arachnid population.
+Take the time to eliminate different pests before zeroing in on the arachnid population.
 If you have ants, spray a solution of vinegar and water where they travel.

 Additionally, if you have outdoor lights that attract insects, those insects will likely attract spiders.
 Consider changing how you light your outdoors.
 Fewer lights mean fewer bugs that are attracted to light.
-Most home improvement stores also sell amber-hued lights that still provide enough light to see but do not attract unwanted creepy crawlies.
+Most home improvement stores also sell amber-hued lights that provide enough light to see but do not attract unwanted creepy crawlies.

 If you have tried the above tips and are still finding eight-legged creatures in your home, consider using traps.
-Spider traps usually emit a smell that is pleasant to spiders but unpleasant to most other creatures.
+Those traps work, and spider traps usually emit a smell that is pleasant to spiders but unpleasant to most other creatures.

-Locate the common hiding spots in your home that spiders can use.
+Locate the usual hiding spots in your home that spiders can use.
 These include corners, the underside of your furniture, and especially basements and attics.
 Lay traps in these areas to catch these persistent arachnids.
 Then, do not forget to check and dispose of these traps when you are finished.

 There are also several treatments a professional service can offer.
 They can place residual insecticide in places where spiders like to hide and breed, such as corners, basements, and crawl spaces.
 They can also offer barrier treatments.

 If you do not want to smear the spider on the floor or wall, or you are opposed to killing living things, catch the spider.
-It is easier than you may think to catch the spider.
-Contain it in a jar and slip a piece of paper over the opening.
+It is easier than you think to catch the spider; contain it in a jar and slip a piece of paper over the opening.